CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-pom-impressions-logfile.md

 # Impression Record Information

 Every impression from messages sent via Publisher is logged in the pom-impressions log files.
+Each record represents the opening of an email by a destination, which means there can be multiple impressions for a single destination.
 You can download the content of these files in CSV, JSON, and XML format using the [REST logfiles API](rest-get-logfiles), or the dashboard.
-These log files contain the following data in the respective
+These log files contain the following data in the respective order:
-order:

 | Data         | Description                                                 |
 | ------------ | ----------------------------------------------------------- |